psarando/shire-reckoning/README.md

 ["traditional" rules](https://en.wikipedia.org/wiki/Middle-earth_calendar#Calendar_of_Imladris)
-where every year has 365 days, except every 12th year which is a leap-year that adds 3 extra days in the middle of the year, except every 432nd year is not a leap-year.
+where every year has 365 days, except every 12th year which is a leap-year that adds 3 extra days in the middle of the year, except every 432nd year which is not a leap-year.

 I chose March 21st as the default starting date of this Calendar of Imladris, and to keep the date and leap-year calculations simple,